 New Georges builds relationships with artists* in all disciplines who are interested in generating highly theatrical work in all kinds of ways.

 What do we mean when we say weird or weird-ish?
 Or highly theatrical?
 Or a New Georges project?
 Well, it tends to break form: through structural innovation, relationship to audience, nonrealistic presentation or acting style.
-It tends to be heightened – by the rhythm, poetry, humor, or invention of its language or the ways it uses design and the tools of theatricality.
+Tends to be heightened—by the rhythm, poetry, humor, or invention of its language or the ways it uses design and other tools of theatricality.
 It has wit (in the classical sense), is funny (in any sense), is playful, idiosyncratic, maybe messy.
 It proposes a world all its own.

-If you’re a playwright, that’s what we read for (or maybe something else we’ve never seen, feel free to expand our definition!).
-Importantly, we don’t read for production or a “season” or any other immediate needs, we simply read to get acquainted: to discover something in your voice, your interests, and your theatrical approach.
+If you’re a playwright, that’s what we read for (or maybe something else we’ve never seen, expand our definition!).
+Importantly, we don’t read for production or a “season” or immediate needs, we simply read to get acquainted: to discover something in your voice and your theatrical approach.

 If you’re a director or other generative artist: these same aesthetic questions are on our mind when you introduce yourself in whatever way you choose (a statement, a video, an invitation to a show).

 We look for artists who will flourish in New Georges’ process- and collaboration-focused framework.
 Can New Georges serve you?
-Will you thrive in and contribute to a non-patriarchal community?
-Those are the questions we’re asking.
+Will you thrive in a non-patriarchal community?

 Some housekeeping around your approach: